Romy Papadea

 Romy Papadea is a Greek songwriter.
 Her best-known song is "Hano esena (Χάνω εσένα)" by Despina Vandi.
 Her sister is Greek singer Demy who represented Greece at the Eurovision Song Contest 2017 in Kyiv, Ukraine.
-Romy has also written many of Demy's songs and two of them are the two of the three candidate songs for the Eurovision Song Contest.
+Romy has also written many of Demy's songs and two of them are two of the three candidate songs for the Eurovision Song Contest.
 One of them is a pop-rock and the other is a dance song in cooperation with songwriter John Ballard.
 The music of the three candidate songs was written by Greek songwriter/music producer Dimitris Kontopoulos.